CRAIG KENTON SMITH, Ph.D.

 High Redshift Supernova Search:

-Assisted colleagues from graduate work in their search for supernovae at cosmological distances,
+assisted colleagues from graduate work in their search for supernovae at cosmological distances,

 for a new, independent determination of the density of the universe and